-What is the NSW Emergency Services Levy (ESL)?
+What is New South Wales Emergency Services Levy (ESL)?

-The ESL provides funding for emergency services in NSW, including Fire and Rescue NSW, the NSW Rural Fire Service and the State Emergency Service, which helps keep our community safe.
+The New South Wales ESL provides funding for emergency services in NSW, including Fire and Rescue NSW, the NSW Rural Fire Service and the State Emergency Service all of which help keep our community safe.

 Premiums are regularly reviewed and take into account a number of risk factors such as location and construction, claims history, type of cover selected and indexation of sum insureds, as well as business expenses, including operating and reinsurance costs.
 Any changes to our premiums are independent of changes to the NSW ESL.